israellandes/YT-DLP/README.md

 # YT-DLP Music Downloader

+## Perfect for DJs

-This project provides a simple and efficient way to download music or playlists from YouTube and SoundCloud using `yt-dlp`.
+This project provides a simple and efficient way to download music or playlists from YouTube, SoundCloud and Others using `yt-dlp`.
 The script is designed to handle both individual tracks and playlists, with options for adding metadata and embedding thumbnails.

 ## Features